Primary Advisor/Dissertation Chair

 Environmental Studies, Motivation, Teachers/ Teaching

 Fritz, Nathan, "How Does An Environmental Based Service-Learning Project In An Non-Science Classroom Affect Student’s Values And Motivate Them To Be Better Stewards?"
 (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4360.